dvlart/MSForms-ID/README.md

 - Inline copy buttons for quick ID copying
 - Draggable and minimizable options modal
 - Easy-to-use interface integrated into the Forms Office UI
+- Generate a list of questions with their IDs, with option to save as CSV

 ## Installation